SSX (2012 video game): Characters

-Original SSX character Elise Riggs returned in this installment.
+Original SSX character Elise Riggs returns.
 Mackenzie "Mac" Fraser, Kaori Nishidake, Moby Jones, Psymon Stark, Zoe Payne, Griff Simmons and Eddie Wachowski (pre-order bonus from GameStop) also appear in the game.
 New characters include Tane Mumea, Alex Moreau, and Ty Thorsen.
-Travis Rice was later made available as a DLC character, making him the first real-life snowboarder to feature in the game series.
+Travis Rice was later made available as a DLC character, making him the only real-life snowboarder to feature in the game series.

 Plot

-The World Tour follows biker Zoe Payne who, along with snowboarder Mac Fraser and surfer Tane Mumea, has founded Team SSX (which stands for Snowboarding, Surfing, and Motocross in this game).
+The World Tour follows biker Zoe Payne who, along with snowboarder Mac Fraser and surfer Tane Mumea, has founded Team SSX (which stands for Snowboarding, Surfing, and Motocross).
 Gathering a team of nine of the best riders in the world, Team SSX plans to conquer the nine deadliest descents across the world in order to raise funds via livestreaming.
 However, a former SSX member, Griff Simmons, is seeking to conquer the nine descents himself, leading to a race against time to see who will conquer the world first.

 Soundtrack

 The soundtrack features a large number of tracks spanning different genres.
-Run–D.M.C.'s "It's Tricky" remixed by Pretty Lights from SSX Tricky returns in this game.
-"Kusha Las Payas" by Spanish girl group Las Ketchup was featured in the game, but only for Spain.
+Run–D.M.C.'s "It's Tricky" remixed by Pretty Lights from SSX Tricky returns.
 The game introduces a new remixing technology known as "Harmony" that can dynamically remix any song during gameplay, including custom soundtracks.
 Flux Pavilion's song "I Can't Stop" was accidentally excluded from the list.

 Downloadable content

-Three DLCs were released in 2012:

-On April 3rd, EA released two characters, Eddie Wachowski and Travis Rice, which were previously only available with pre-orders of the game, and limited Facebook app codes, respectively.
+Three packs of downloadable content were released in 2012.
+On April 3, EA released two characters, Eddie Wachowski and Travis Rice, which were previously only available with pre-orders of the game, and limited Facebook app codes, respectively.

-On May 1st, EA released content entitled "Mount Eddie & Classic Characters Pack" to Xbox Live and PlayStation Network.
+On May 1, EA released content entitled "Mount Eddie & Classic Characters Pack" to Xbox Live and PlayStation Network.
 The downloadable content contained seven characters from SSX Tricky and SSX 3, three songs from the previous games, and a new mountain.
 The mountain, named "Mount Eddie", contains several elements reminiscent of the previous games, including large jumps, halfpipes, fireworks, billboards, and an overall colorful environment.

+EA released a content pack, free to all players entitled "Mt.
+Fugi & Friends Pack" for Xbox 360 and PlayStation 3.
+The content included the characters Eddie Wachowski and Travis Rice. also included in this pack was ultimate snowboards for 5 characters, Eddie, Zoe, Mac, Kaori, and Elise.

-On August 7th, EA released a patch update with two new game modes.
+On August 7, EA released a patch update with two new game modes.
 The first mode, entitled "3-2-1 GO!", added live multiplayer gameplay.
 This mode allowed up to five players to compete simultaneously in a race or trick event.
 The second mode, called Freeride, let players ride down any mountain without any time limits, ghosts or scores.